 Ingredients

-- Butter-Use unsalted butter for the best results.
+- Butter-Use salted butter for the best results.

 - Egg- Use the whole egg and it can come straight from the refrigerator or be at room temperature.